-Figure F-1 depicts a typical configuration of direct-attached links employing LLT over UDP.
+Figure G-1 depicts a typical configuration of direct-attached links employing LLT over UDP.

-Figure F-1 A typical configuration of direct-attached links that use LLT over UDP address of the links in the /etc/llttab file.
+Figure G-1 A typical configuration of direct-attached links that use LLT over UDP set-addr command.
+For direct attached links, you do need to set the broadcast address of the links in the /etc/llttab file.
 Verify that the IP addresses and broadcast addresses are set correctly by using the ifconfig -a command.